ansyblenetwork/sdg/_posts/2020-11-28-species-counterpoint-in.md

 `, 73);
 </script>

-The second variation breaks from second species a bit more, though not in a strict sense.
-There are some repeated
+The second variation breaks from second species a bit more, with the triple of octaives in measures 6, 7, and 8.
+Otherwise, it is a pretty good second species counterpoint as well.